bbc/gst-roq/README.md

-For convenience, you can instead use the `roqsrcbin` element as shown below to set up the pipeline of `quicsrc`, `quicdemux` and `rtpquicdemux` elements for server acting as an RTP-over-QUIC receiver:
+For convenience, you can instead use the `roqsrcbin` element as shown below to set up the pipeline of `quicsrc`, `quicdemux` and `rtpquicdemux` elements for a server acting as an RTP-over-QUIC receiver:

 ```
 gst-launch-1.0 roqsrcbin location="roq://0.0.0.0:4443" alpn="rtp-mux-quic-07" mode=server sni="gst-quic.hostname" cert="cert.pem" privkey="key.pem" ! application/x-rtp ! rtph264depay ! queue ! decodebin ! xvimagesink